AlexBurnes/pre-push/README.md

 # pre-push

-A cross-platform, configurable Git `pre-push` hook runner written in Go, designed to replace legacy bash scripts with a modern, DAG-based executor that provides built-in checks and Buildfab integration.
+A cross-platform, configurable Git `pre-push` hook runner written in Go, designed to replace legacy bash scripts with a modern, DAG-based executor powered by [buildfab](https://github.com/AlexBurnes/buildfab) that provides built-in checks and advanced workflow automation.

 ## Status